What is the assessment process?

 Specific Learning Difficulties Assessment – dyslexia, dysgraphia, dyscalculia

-Diagnostic assessment of a range of specific learning difficulties including dyslexia (reading), dysgraphia (spelling and writing), and dyscalculia (maths) are available at the Centre.
+Diagnostic assessment of a range of specific learning difficulties including dyslexia (reading), dysgraphia (spelling and writing), and dyscalculia (Maths) are available at the Centre.
 Our Clinical Psychologist Sandra Graudins, is a professional allied member of the Australian Dyslexia Association (ADA) and her team of Psychologists are trained to identify dyslexia and other specific learning disorders.
 Dyslexia assessment can be completed with children, adolescents, and adults.

 Assessment of ADHD / ADD